rotolonico/Commands-Converter/README.md

 This could create timing inconsistencies and lead to unexpected bugs in your map.
 Therefore, this tool, unlike the [commands to datapack one](https://github.com/rotolonico/Datapack-Converter), was made only for demonstration purposes and shouldn't be used for real projects.
+The -s argument could be used to mitigate this problem, but it will have the side effect of making command execution slower and therefore messing up timing in between separate chains.

 ## Looking for the opposite conversion?

 Check out the [Datapack-Converter](https://github.com/rotolonico/Datapack-Converter)